PhanFiction/Shop-App/README.md

 # Shop-App
 Crud Application using MongoDB, Material UI, Reactjs, Expressjs

-Not the best looking project, but it was my first MERN app for a shopping cart where I learned to use backend and frontend.
+Website where the user can add items to the cart and purchase them

 Things I leanred:
 1. Material Ui